-- A reduced hourly rate or flat fee with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.
+- A flat fee agreement with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.

-- Contingency fee agreement where the attorney accepts a percentage of the settlement.
+- Alternate fee agreement where the attorney accepts the greater of the following:

 - Note: Most contingency fee cases require that no settlement is accepted unless our attorney’s normal hourly rate is paid, except when:

 - Our client pays our attorney’s normal hourly rate.

 - Attorney consents to a fee reduction.

 - Contingency fee percentages are lower for clients who forward litigation costs.

 - Information on this page is not a substitute for a signed fee agreement.